pip-services/pip-services-docs/content/en/getting_started/recipes/deployment_configuration/_index.md

 In this tutorial, we will expand on the example presented in the tutorial Three-tier architecture and available through this website.

-That example comprised an application that selects a random name from a database and shows a message saying “Hello {random name}!” on a browser.
+That example comprised an application that selects a random name from a database and shows a message saying "Hello {random name}!" on a browser.
 The database used was MySQL.

 Our code expansion will consist of including a second database (PostgreSQL) containing a similar table and adding the capacity to choose between the two at deployment time via environmental variables.